Scott

 light with 50/50 bulbs.
 A little overkill, but I had the components, and rather

 then allow them collect dust, I used them!
-I also use a Phosban 150 Reactor with either Reef
+I also use a Phosban 150

-Carbon or Phosban once in a while.
-I use this tank to acclimate new corals,
+Reactor with either Reef Carbon or Phosban once in a while.
+I use this tank to

-fish, etc...prior to placement into my main system or
+acclimate new corals, fish, etc...prior to placement

-if I have a sick fish I use medication in this tank.
-The quarantine time on new
+into my main system or if I have a sick fish I use medication in this tank.
+The

-livestock is 1-2 weeks dependant on what it is.
-And on sick livestock,
+quarantine time on new livestock is 1-2 weeks dependant on what it is.
+And on

-dependant on time it takes to affect a cure.
+sick livestock, dependant on time it takes to affect a cure.

 Setup of the system:

-When I planned the creation of this reef
+When I planned the creation of this reef system in my home, I

-system in my home, I decided to collect all the components needed to build this
+decided to collect all the components needed to build this system, and then

-system, and then slowly add them onto the tank over time.
-I decided that the tank
+slowly add them onto the tank over time.
+I decided that the tank would sit for a

-would sit for a few months before I began to add any marine organisms.
-I felt
+few months before I began to add any marine organisms.
+I felt this would build

 Live Rock and Substrate:

-I used Kaelini live rock because in my estimation, it has the best colors and shapes.
-I also
+my estimation, it has the best colors and shapes.
+I also used some branch and

-used some branch and Fiji rubble.
-The live rock was added from two different
+Fiji rubble.
+The live rock was added from two different shipments a week apart.

-shipments a week apart.
-When I set up the live rock, it was placed away from the
+When I set up the live rock, it was placed away from the rear of the tank to

-rear of the tank to allow water movement behind the reef via two Maxi-Jet 1200
+allow water movement behind the reef via two Maxi-Jet 1200 power heads located

-power heads located at the bottom at different heights.
-Two additional power
+at the bottom at different heights.
+Two additional power heads at the top of the

-heads at the top of the tank at different heights provide water movement in the tank.
-The rocks
+tank at different heights provide water movement in the tank.
+The rocks were

-on the back wall using ledges and rubble.
+the back wall using ledges and rubble.
 I would attach the rock to the back of

 the tank using Coral glue.
 The effect would be a sloping reef to a level